 Parents are responsible for ensuring their children practice good dental hygiene.
 Parents must introduce proper oral care early in a child’s life – as early as infancy.
 The American Dental Hygiene Association states that a good oral hygiene routine for children includes:

 - Thoroughly cleaning your infant’s gums after each feeding with a water-soaked infant cloth.
 This stimulates the gum tissue and removes food.

-- Teaching your child at age 2 or 3 about proper brushing techniques and later teaching them brushing and gentle flossing until 7 or 8 years old.
+- Teaching your child at age 2 or 3 about proper brushing techniques.
+At 7 or 8 years of age, teaching them brushing and gentle flossing.

 - Regular visits with their dentist to check for cavities in the primary teeth and for possible developmental problems.

-- Encouraging your child to discuss any fears they may have about oral health visits, but not mentioning words like “pain”, “shot” or “hurt,” since this may instill the possibility of pain in the child’s thought process.
+- Encouraging your child to discuss any fears he or she may have about oral health visits, but not mentioning words like “pain,” “shot,” or “hurt” since this may instill the possibility of pain in the child’s thought process.

-- Determining if the water supply that serves your home is fluoridated; if not, discussing supplement options with your dentist or hygienist.
+- Determining if the water supply that serves your home is fluoridated; if not, discuss supplement options with your dentist or hygienist.

 - Ask your hygienist or dentist about sealant applications to protect your child’s teeth-chewing surfaces.